CLARUS-Project/clarus_ids_kit/README.md

 ![clarus_ids_kit_services](images/clarus_ids_kit_services.png)

-## How to share datasets within Clarus Data Space
+## How to share datasets through Clarus Data Space

 Once the services are up and running clarus-hmi frontend is avilable in port 3000.
 Use an internet browser and navigate to: